Spencer-Sch/mad-app/docs/database/guide-to-seeding-script-commands.md

+Here's an updated guide to reflect the changes made to your seeding system:

 # Guide to Seeding Script Commands

 Here's a comprehensive guide to all the different ways you can use the seeding commands in your package.json, and when each option is most useful:

 ## Basic Commands

-### Seed All Entities (Latest Version)
+### Seed All Entities (Latest Entity IDs)

 ```bash
 npm run seed
 ```

-**When to use:** When you've made changes to multiple entity types and want to add all new data in the latest version of each JSON file.
+**When to use:** When you've made changes to multiple entity types and want to add all new data organized by their respective entity IDs.
 This is good for initial setup or when adding related data across multiple tables.

-### Seed All Entities (All Versions)
+### Seed All Entities (All Entity IDs)

 ```bash
 npm run seed:all
 ```

-**When to use:** When you need to completely rebuild your database from scratch, including all historical data from all versions.
+**When to use:** When you need to completely rebuild your database from scratch, including all data for all entity IDs.
 Useful when setting up a new environment or after wiping your database.

-### Seed Specific Entity (Latest Version)
+### Seed Specific Entity Type (Latest Entity ID)

 ```bash
 npm run seed:courses